Payment scheme compliance: The complete guide for card issuers

 What is scheme compliance?

-Beyond individual mandates, payment schemes operate comprehensive compliance programs that monitor ongoing adherence to their standards.
-These include programs like Visa's Electronic Data Quality Program, Mastercard's Data Integrity Monitoring Program (DIMP), and various fraud monitoring initiatives.
-Each program has specific thresholds, reporting requirements, and consequences for non-compliance.
+Ongoing programs that monitor ongoing adherence to their standards, such as Visa's Electronic Data Quality Program and Mastercard's Data Integrity Monitoring (DIMP) with specific thresholds, reporting requirements, and consequences for non-compliance.

 This involves maintaining proper communication and working relationships with payment network representatives, participating in industry consultations, and ensuring your organisation stays informed about upcoming changes to network requirements.

-The scope and complexity of modern compliance requirements
+What is the scope & complexity of modern compliance requirements?

 Payment network compliance extends far beyond simple rule-following.
 It represents a multi-layered discipline that touches virtually every aspect of a financial institution's operations: